 Last, let’s discuss editing and layout.
 Improper grammar and spelling errors, especially in large amounts, is a big no-no. Would you trust an article that was sprinkled in grammar errors?
 Probably not.
 The simple answer to this…read your post back to yourself before you hit “publish”.
 Spell-check’s got your back in some areas, but reading your post again can help you catch other errors or things that can be worded/ written better.
 Another thing you can do is enlist someone else to help you comb through your work.
-There are also online programs that can help; Grammarly analyzes your work and detects errors (plus it is free).
 If you want to learn more about editing and how to cite your sources, I also recommend Owl Purdue.

 While you’re reading back your work, also make sure that the formatting looks right.
 Is everything a constant font and size?
 Are subtitles all formatted the same way?
 Do your lists line up like they are supposed to?
 Another tip I have is keep your information in small, digestible chunks.
 Yes, some readers want to sit and read your post fully, but being the impatient NOW, NOW, NOW kind of generation we are we love to quickly skim through information.
 As sad as it is, even I have to admit that if I see a post with loooonng paragraphs, I sometimes skip it then and there.
 So my suggestion?
 Make your information look easy to digest.
 Make bulleted lists.
 Create subtitles to separate topics.
 Use visuals, charts, and graphs to show your information and break apart all those words.